moSaeed15/moSaeed15/README.md

 ## About

+Experienced Frontend Engineer proficient in React, TypeScript, HTML, CSS, JavaScript, and Next.js.
+Skilled in developing dynamic and user-friendly dashboards, property management systems, and landing pages.
+Skilled in creating web applications,
-Highly Experienced software developer with expertise in creating dynamic and user-friendly websites and web applications.
-Proficient in HTML, CSS, JavaScript, TypeScript, ReactJS, and Flask.
-Developed a variety of projects, including ecommerce websites, a full-stack event booking website, a real-time data rendering website with a Flask backend, and numerous other projects.
-Additionally, experienced in creating Python-based GUIs for image processing and digital signal processing applications.
-Continuously driven to deliver high-quality solutions and constantly exploring new technologies to enhance development capabilities.
+API integration and automated testing.
+Developed various projects, including a dashboard for game data, full-stack event booking website and a real-time data rendering website.
+Continuously driven to deliver high-quality solutions and actively exploring new technologies to enhance development capabilities

 ## Languages and tools